-Jintao Xu is senior researcher of China Center for Environmental and Energy Economics (CCEEE) at the National School of Development, Peking University.
+Jintao Xu is a senior researcher of the China Center for Environmental and Energy Economics (CCEEE) at the National School of Development, Peking University.
 He is an Associate Dean and a professor of economics at the National School of Development, Peking University.
 Before joining Peking University in 2006 he worked as Deputy Director and professor at the Center for Chinese Agricultural Policy, Chinese Academy of Sciences for six years.
 In 2000 and 2004 he led studies in the socio-economic impacts of China’s ecological programs (i.e. the Sloping Land Conversion Program and Natural Forest Protection Programs).
-Currently his research focuses on surveys and analyses of forest tenure and regulatory reform in rural China, as well as energy and development issues of China.
+Currently, his research focuses on surveys and analyses of forest tenure and regulatory reform in rural China, as well as energy and development issues of China.
 His papers have been published in journals such as World Development, Land Economics, Ecological Economics, Environmental and Development Economics, and International Forestry Review.

 - Natural Resource Economics